timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Self-Hosted CA and Self-Hosted Repository Considerations

 The most common and RECOMMENDED approach for resource holders wishing to make use of the RPKI is to leverage a CA instance hosted and operated by the provider of those resources (e.g. an RIR or NIR).
-However, in some rare instances, resource holders might instead choose to deploy and manage a CA themselves.
+However, in some specific circumstances, resource holders might instead choose to deploy and manage a CA themselves.
 This latter type of CA is commonly referred to as a "self-hosted" or "delegated" CA.

 If the resource holder chooses to operate their CA in a self-hosted fashion, the holder must also decide how they make their RPKI material available to the